 HIST 288 Survey of Pacific Islands History (3) Survey of Pacific Islands from pre-colonial to modern times; early settlement, cultural contact, colonization, contemporary problems.
 DH

 HIST 294 History of the Philippines (3) Traces developments in Philippine history and society from precolonial to contemporary times and explores ways in which the peoples of the Philippines embraced, resisted or negotiated new modes of thought, behavior and social organization influenced by the Spanish, American, and Japanese regimes as well as the post-colonial global order.
 DH

 HIST 296 Topics in History (3) Introduction to methods of historical inquiry; current issues in World, American, European, or Pacific history.
 Repeatable one time.
 A-F only.
 DH

-HIST 301 India and South Asia to 1700s (3) Historical survey of India and South Asia from Mohenjo-Daro to the Mughal Empire, tracing political, social, religious, economic, cultural, and intellectual developments from ancient times to the 18th century.
-DH
+HIST 301 History of Early India (3) Historical survey of India and South Asia from Mohenjo-Daro to the Mughal Empire, tracing political, social, religious, economic, cultural, and intellectual developments from ancient times to the 18th century.
+(Cross-listed as IP 300) DH

-HIST 302 India and South Asia since 1700s (3) Historical survey of India and South Asia from the Mughal Empire to the new millennium, tracing political, social, religious, economic, cultural, and intellectual developments from the 18th century to the present.
+HIST 302 History of Modern India (3) Historical survey of India and South Asia from the Mughal Empire to the new millennium, tracing political, social, religious, economic, cultural, and intellectual developments from the 18th century to the present.
 DH

 HIST 305 History of Southeast Asia (3) Survey of development of civilizations and growth of nations in Southeast Asia, to the 18th century.
 DH